007revad/Synology_enable_M2_volume/README.md

 - **Synology_enable_M2_volume:**
     - Allows creating an M.2 storage pool and volume all from within Storage Manager with any brand M.2 drive.
     - Gives you the option of **SHR and JBOD**, as well as RAID 0, RAID 1 and Basic.
 And maybe RAID 5 and SHR-2 if you have 4 M.2 drives.
-    - Easiy to run as there a no questions to answer.
+    - Easy to run as there a no questions to answer.
     - Works with DSM 7.2 beta and 7.1.1 (may work with DSM 7.1 and 7.0).
     - Works with any brand M.2 drives.
     - May only work with models Synology listed as supporting M.2 volumes.